siiptuo/pio/README.md

 ## Background

-Images are an important part of the web but they usually use a lot of bandwidth (see HTTP Archive's [Page Weight](https://httparchive.org/reports/page-weight) for statistics).
+Images are an important part of the web, but they usually use a lot of bandwidth (see HTTP Archive's [Page Weight](https://httparchive.org/reports/page-weight) for statistics).
 Optimizing images makes them smaller and thus faster to load.

 How much should you optimize images?
 Many image editors and optimization tools only give you parameters such as quality or file size.
 You could use the same parameters for each image.
 This will certainly optimize your images but may not be optimal for all images.
-You could also specify parameters by hand for each image but this isn't feasible if there are many images or they are uploaded by end users.
+You could also specify parameters by hand for each image but this isn't feasible if there are many images, or if images are uploaded by end users.

 `pio` simplifies image optimization by finding optimal parameters automatically.
 This is done by optimizing the input image with different qualities and comparing [structural similarity (SSIM)](https://en.wikipedia.org/wiki/Structural_similarity).